-Regarding Proposal 1, the election of directors, the Board's nominees will be elected by a plurality of the votes of the shares present in person or represented by proxy and entitled to vote on the election of directors, and which did not abstain.
+Regarding Proposal 1, the election of a director, the Board's nominee will be elected by a plurality of the votes of the shares present in person or represented by proxy and entitled to vote on the election of a director, and which did not abstain.
 Only votes "For," or "Against" will affect the outcome with respect to this proposal, and abstentions will have no effect.

 To be approved, Proposal 2, the ratification of Marcum as the Company's independent registered public accounting firm, must receive "For" votes from the holders of a majority of shares present in person or represented by proxy and entitled to vote on the matter, and which did not abstain.
-Only votes "For" or "Against" will affect the outcome, and abstentions will have no effect.
+Abstentions will have the effect of a vote against Proposal 2.